CANADA AREA CODES

 |New Brunswick||428, 506|

 |Ontario||226, 249, 289, 343, 365, 382, 416, 437, 519, 548, 613, 647, 683, 705, 753, 742, 807, 905|

 |Quebec||263, 354, 367, 418, 438, 450, 468, 514, 579, 581, 819, 873|

 |Toll Free Numbers||800, 833, 844, 855, 866, 877, 888|

-Canada currently uses 34 area codes which are assigned to specific geographic areas plus area code 600 which is not assigned to a geographic area.
-Three provinces which use only one area code are New Brunswick, Newfoundland and Labrador, and Saskatchewan.
-Several other locations share an area code such as Nova Scotia and Prince Edward Island which use area code 902, as well as, Yukon, Northwest Territories and Nunavut which use area code 867.
-The province using the most area codes is Ontario which is using thirteen area codes followed by Quebec which is using seven area codes.
+Canada currently uses 48 area codes which are assigned to specific geographic areas plus area codes 600 and 622 which are not assigned to a geographic area.
+The province using the most area codes is Ontario which is using fourteen area codes followed by Quebec which is using ten area codes.
+Several other locations share area codes such as Nova Scotia and Prince Edward Island which use area codes 902 and 782, as well as, Yukon, Northwest Territories and Nunavut which use area code 867.
+The province of New Brunswick uses only one area code which is area code 506, however, area code 879 will be put into service as an area code overlay in 2022.
+Read more about recent and upcoming area code changes.

 Although area codes in Canada are not assigned based upon population, the locations with greater populations have an increased demand for area codes.
 The non-geographic Canadian area codes 600 and 622 are reserved for services such as data links, mobile satellite services and ISDN.